IEEE-NITK/blog/_posts/2021-01-06-Playing-Blackjack-Optimally-with-Reinforcemen-Learning.md

 ![RL basic idea](/blog/assets/img/blackjack/rl.jpg)

 What is referred to as the agent’s **policy** can be thought of as a strategy while playing a game.
 More formally, it’s **a function that maps a state to an action or a distribution over actions**.
 We also define an **action-value function**, Q that gives us a measure of how good it is to take a particular action in each state, or to know how favorable each action is in a state of the game.
-There is also a **state-value function** which tells you how good it is to be in each state but that isn't as good for when we don't have a model of the environment.
-To derive the policy from a state-value function, the agent should be able to query a model that can predict what next state is reached for each action, it could then choose the action that would lead to the state with highest value.
-Thus, this would require a model.
-Iteration on the action-values extends itself easily to Q-learning (discussed later) that learns transition probability by trial and error rather than rely on a model.
+There is also a **state-value function** which tells you how good it is to be in each state.
+It is the expected reward that is obtained by following a given policy, starting from that state.

 All this sounds very similar to a human playing a game, and you’re right, it really is.
 The usual concept of points conveniently plays the role of reward.
 So, let’s understand it better by playing the casino card game of blackjack.